robin-rpr/calos/doc/clearly-test.rst

 Description
 ===========

-Charliecloud comes with a comprehensive test suite that exercises the container workflow itself as well as a few example applications.
+Clearly comes with a comprehensive test suite that exercises the container workflow itself as well as a few example applications.
 :code:`clearly test` coordinates running the test suite.